Sakai-san/lineare-algebra/README.md

 # Present Repo's goal

-A course on linear is available online at http://studybyyourself.com/seminar/linear-algebra/course/?lang=en.
+The course on Linear algebra that I designed is available for free at http://studybyyourself.com/seminar/linear-algebra/course/?lang=en.

-This present repo is the translation of this course in German.
+The present repo is the attempt to translating this course in German.